rjduran/adobe-scripting/README.md

 There are two ways to write scripts for Adobe Illustrator: 1) Use the ExtendScript Toolkit.app or 2) Use a text editor and custom workflow (ie. Atom).
 Both workflows are described below.

-**Recommendation**: If you are new to scripting or coding in general, I suggest starting with the standard _Extendscript Toolkit.app_ to get familiar with the language, syntax, and DOM before moving onto a different editor and workflow (ie. Atom).
+**Recommendation**: If you are new to scripting or coding in general, I suggest starting with the standard _Extendscript Toolkit.app_ to get familiar with the language, syntax, and DOM before moving onto a different editor and workflow (ie. Atom or VSCode).

-Pro Tip: As you become experienced you may find that its beneficial to use both IDEs at times since (in my opinion) Atom is much nicer to look at and use and ExtendScript Toolkit has a built in Data Browser for learning the API and a JavaScript Console for debugging.
+Pro Tip: As you become experienced you may find that its beneficial to use both IDEs at times since (in my opinion) Atom (or VSCode) is much nicer to look at / use and ExtendScript Toolkit has a built in Data Browser for learning the API and a JavaScript Console for debugging.

 ### Install and Setup Extendscript Toolkit CC